MPI-Dortmund/cryolo/source/tutorials/data_preparation_filament.rst

     :width: 300
     :align: left

 Now press :guilabel:`File` -> :guilabel:`Open` -> :guilabel:`SPA` -> :guilabel:`Micrograph folder` and the select the :file:`images` directory.
 The first image should pop up.
 You can navigate in the directory tree through the images.
+Before you can start picking filaments, you need to change :guilabel:`Picking` from :guilabel:`Particle` to :guilabel:`Filament`.

 .. include:: text_modules/data_prep_filter.rst